SYM-ILDL: Incomplete $LDL^{T}$ Factorization of Symmetric Indefinite and Skew-Symmetric Matrices: Numerical experiments

 \section{Numerical experiments}

 All our experiments were run single threaded, on a machine with a 2.1 GHz Intel Xeon CPU and 128 GB of RAM.
 In the experiments below, we follow the conventions of \cite{ls2005,lsc2005} and define the {\em fill} of a factorization as $\mathrm{nnz}(L+D+L^{T})/\mathrm{nnz}(A)$.
-Note that the fill of our preconditioner will always be upper bounded by approximately twice the {\tt fill\_factor} specified, as $L$ can have at most $\text{\tt fill\_factor}\cdot nnz(A)$ non-zeros.
+Recall that the {\tt fill\_factor} is the maximum allowed ratio between the number of nonzeros in any column of $L$ and the average number of nonzeros per column of $A$.
+Therefore, the fill of our preconditioner is bounded by approximately $2\cdot \mathtt{fill\_factor}$; the factor of 2 arises from the symmetry.